- Date and Time

 Professor Lettie Bishop: Upping the anti: how being more active can have anti-inflammatory effects

 Chronic systemic inflammation underlies the development and persistence of several long-term conditions including heart, lung and kidney diseases, diabetes, dementia and certain cancers.
 It is also present in many apparently healthy people long before the development of overt disease.
 Higher levels of physical activity are associated with reduced markers of systemic inflammation and the so-called ‘anti-inflammatory’ effect of exercise is gaining attention as we search for cost-effective interventions to prevent or delay onset of these conditions.
-In this talk Lettie will use examples from her team’s research and others to illustrate the different ways that physical activity and exercise can positively alter the characteristics of inflammatory immune cells in clinical and non-clinical populations and how ‘upping the anti-‘ through physical activity could act as an behavioural adjuvant for traditional therapies.
+In this talk Lettie used examples from her team’s research and others to illustrate the different ways that physical activity and exercise can positively alter the characteristics of inflammatory immune cells in clinical and non-clinical populations and how ‘upping the anti-‘ through physical activity could act as an behavioural adjuvant for traditional therapies.

 |Professor Nicolette (Lettie) Bishop is Professor of Exercise Immunology in the School of Sport, Exercise and Health Sciences at Loughborough University, based in the National Centre for Sport and Exercise Medicine – East Midlands.
 Lettie’s research interests lie in how physical activity and exercise can influence immunity, immune-mediated inflammation and infection burden in the general population, those with long-term inflammatory conditions as well as athlete populations.